-In this paper, originally presented as part of an Aesthetic Realism Public Seminar, artist and consultant Marcia Rackow tells about how this crucial life question affected the life of 19th century journalist Nellie Bly.
+Artist and Aesthetic Realism consultant Marcia Rackow tells about how this question affected the life of 19th century journalist Nellie Bly

 I learned from Aesthetic Realism—and my life changed because of it—that there is no limit to the feeling we should have about people, because they represent the world we were born to know and like.
 Aesthetic Realism shows this great fact: the more we want to know and value other people and things, the more honest feeling we will have—and the more we will like ourselves.
 Eli Siegel explained too that there is also a fierce opposition in us to caring much for anything besides ourselves.
 This is contempt, the “feeling that if we couldn’t make things less, despise them, we should be nobody in a large, intricate, and dark world” (TRO 162).